Alienum phaedrum torquatos nec eu, vis detraxit periculis ex, nihil expetendis in mei. Mei an pericula euripidis, hinc partem.

 Prior to joining Bethesda Cares, Nick’s career has involved work with adolescent offenders, addiction treatment programs, and support for people with Developmental Disabilities.
 The theme dominating his career is the need and ability to get and keep all people connected to their communities.
 Nick completed his degree in Family Studies at the University of Maryland.
 Nick enjoys spending time at the pool, riding his motorcycle, and obstacle course racing.
 Nick and his family are long-term residents of Montgomery County.

 Lydia obtained her Bachelor’s in Social Work from University of Maryland – Baltimore County and she has been active in homeless services with experience in homeless systems in the local area.
-Before coming to Bethesda Cares as an Outreach Specialist, Lydia held a frontline staff role at a Women’s Shelter.
+Before coming to Bethesda Cares, Lydia held a frontline staff role at a Women’s Shelter.
 She then transitioned into case managing Families and Children in housing programs in DC, before coming back to Montgomery County working as a shelter case manager.
 In that role, she worked with some of the most vulnerable adults in Montgomery County and helped them attain housing.
 In her free time, Lydia’s passions include linguistics and Prison Abolition, and she actively works with mutual aid organizations in Southeast DC.
 Lydia is currently working towards obtaining her Social Work Bachelor License in the state of Maryland.

 Lisa Lincoln – Supportive Housing Specialist